- Major Google algorithm updates add an extra 9 hours of work for the average SEO professional in the first week - worth approx $1242 per employee

 “Read as many industry assessments as I can to get a feel for the depth and direction of the impact so I can begin formulating a plan as necessary.”

 For many, the first thing to do is read.
-Industry experts are always quick to jump on updates, and it’s important to be signed up to the top blogs, follow SEO influencers on Twitter, and bookmark forums and SERP trackers such as Mozcast.
-Check out our list of our users’ favorite blogs, and comment below to let us know where you get your information.
+Industry experts are always quick to jump on updates, and it’s important to be signed up to the top local SEO blogs, follow SEO influencers on your social channel of choice, and bookmark forums and SERP trackers such as Mozcast.

 Rally The Troops